top of page

 We explore five more reasons debt is often better for startups than equity funding below.

 Jason Lemkin of SaaStr points out that if you’re an early-stage company with recurring revenue streams (like SaaS or subscription-based services), a minor amount of debt will actually increase your net cash flows and let you leverage your existing capital.
-With the extra cash you can make investments with a big ROI, like key hires or expanding into new markets, which can scale your growth further.
+With the extra cash you can make investments with a big ROI, like hiring or entering into new markets, which can scale your growth further.

-Debt capital saves you time once you get it, too — lenders don’t need to keep up with your every decision, and they don’t require board meetings.
+Raising equity takes at least six to nine months of coffee meetings, pitch presentations, and phone calls — and you don't always get an offer, let alone one with terms you like.
+Raising debt takes a fraction of that time.
+Debt capital saves you time once you get it, too.
+Lenders don’t need to keep up with your every decision, and they don’t require board meetings.
 They won’t need to deliberate with you over every new hire or strategy.
-Unless you have restrictive covenants, you should expect a lender to stay out of your way while you steer the ship.
+Unless you have debt covenants, you should expect a lender to stay out of your way while you steer the ship.

 Debt Financing Disadvantages

-For some startups, like those poised to disrupt a market, debt may not provide enough capital to achieve their goals.
+Is your startup poised to disrupt a market?
+Debt may not provide enough capital to achieve your goals.
 If you need to raise tens of millions of dollars to reach your next milestone, debt financing is probably not your best option.

-Beyond that, the disadvantages of debt are similar to any loan — you'll pay interest on the debt, and there is a risk of defaulting if you can't make your payments.
+Beyond that, the disadvantages of debt for startups stem from the risks of borrowing money.
+Just like any loan, you'll need to pay back the capital with interest and make your payments on time.
 A little fiscal knowledge goes a long way, though.

-Here are four useful tips for avoiding bad debt deals with higher risk:
+Here are four useful tips for avoiding bad debt deals and minimizing your financial risk:

 • Understand how the term rates and repayment terms work.
 APRs, repayment caps, and discount rates each affect your true cost of capital differently.
 Make sure you understand what the loan will or could cost you and how repayments will impact your future cash flow.